-The capital city of Thailand, Bangkok is one of the most popular tourist destinations in the world.
-This city is famously known for four things: Traffic jams, nightlife, street food, and shopping malls.
-Thousands of shops are scattered across Bangkok from high-end malls to clothing stalls on the sidewalk providing people of all income level a chance to enjoy shopping.
+The capital city of Thailand, Bangkok is one of the most popular tourist destinations in the world and famously known for four things: Traffic jams, nightlife, street food, and shopping.
+Thousands of shops are scattered across Bangkok from high-end malls to galleries and clothing stalls on the sidewalk providing people of all income level a chance to enjoy shopping.
 As such shopping ranks high on the list of things to do in Bangkok and is popular with locals and tourists alike.
 If you are interested to know the places to buy specific products in Bangkok city, then keep reading.

 You can find most cooking spices and herbs at the regular supermarket (Big C, Tesco Lotus).
 The rarer spices such as ground cardamom, onion powder, and ground fennel can be found at Villa Market.
 As a matter of fact, you would be able to find many imported food products at Villa Market.
 Villa has many branches in Bangkok but the main branch is near Prom Pong sky train station.
 Aside from spices and herbs, Villa Market sells grains that Thai people don’t normally eat such as millet, amaranth, buckwheat, and quinoa.
 These grains are usually not sold at the regular supermarket.
 Prices at Villa Market may vary depending on the product.
 Some things are very expensive but some things are about the same price as a regular supermarket (or even cheaper).
-Aside Villa Market, Gourmet Market at Siam Paragon (Siam sky train station) and Central Food Hall at Central World (Siam/Chidlom sky train station) are other supermarkets that sell rarer imported cooking ingredients and spices.
+Beside Villa Market, Gourmet Market at Siam Paragon (Siam sky train station) and Central Food Hall at Central World (Siam/Chidlom sky train station) are other places that sell rarer imported cooking ingredients and spices.
 Some of the floating markets in Bangkok also boast a nice selection of exotic spices in particular Damonen Saduak floating market.

 If you are looking for high-quality aromatherapy products such as pure essential oil, organic soap, paraben-free moisturizer and so forth, there are couple places you could find them.
 At Siam Paragon on the 4th floor and at Emporium (Prom Pong sky train station) on the 5th floor, there will be a section called ‘Exotic Thai’ which have a good selection of spa and aromatherapy products as well as Thai handicrafts.
 Aroma and spa products are also sold at individual counters inside Central World and Isetan.
 These two buildings are connected to one another.
 MBK shopping complex near the National Stadium sky train station also has many shops that sell the aromatherapy products.
 Try the Lemongrass House on the 3rd floor of MBK which has a wide selection of natural soaps, essential oil, body scrubs, and scented candles.